frostyplanet/python-socket-engine/README.md

   See test/test_socketengine.py for functional test, and test/test_server.py for async / sync performance tests.

-  Syncronized model is about 2x faster than aync model,  due to footprint of callbacks.
-But async model is more cpu friendly with large numbers of connectins.
+  With sequenced 100k read & write, syncronized model is 10% faster than aync model,  due to footprint of async callbacks.
+But async model is capable of more throughput, and cpu friendly with large numbers of connectins.